10 Things You Had No Idea Were Actually Covered in Fecal Matter

 Want to know where you’ll want to keep the antibacterial wipes handy?
 Here are the hot spots.

 When Good Morning America did a quick swab of a few potential hotspots in a restaurant, they were surprised at the place with the biggest ick factor—the menu, which had 185,000 bacteria on it.
 Since they’re rarely cleaned between uses and generally only wiped down with a wet cloth when they get extraordinarily dirty, this shouldn’t be a shocker.
-And check here to find more gross things restaurants do to save money.

 Since you’re constantly touching your smartphone—even in the bathroom—it’s no surprise this can harbor a pretty heavy-duty bacterial load.
 In fact, University of Arizona researchers found that an average cell phone has ten times the amount of bacteria as a toilet seat.
 (Though it’s mostly your own mix of bacteria, so it’s not exactly harmful to you.)
 Since you can’t dunk your smartphone into bleach to disinfect it, wipe it down with a microfiber cloth or look for electronics-safe swabs to clean it up with.